tcolgate/intrepid-fstopper/README.md

 In white mode each exposure can set a different brightness for each exposure in a multi-exposure print.

-For the default white light mode you must use filters for contrast and colour control.
+For the default white light mode you must use filters for contrast[^3] and colour control.
 For contrast control you can use regular contrast control filters.
 Since the white LED output is not the same as a traditional tungsten bulb, results will vary slightly from the traditional usage (this is also true of the